 Barcelona in 3 days, the best of the best you should visit

-Short business trip in Barcelona?
+Short business trip to Barcelona?
 Do you want to get to know this beautiful city during your short stay, but don’t know where to start?
-I will give you a quick guide, a free express tour to see Barcelona in 3 days.
+We will give you a quick guide to see Barcelona in 3 days.

 What do you think?
-So you can get to know the highlights of the Catalan city, without missing anything.
+This way you can get to know the highlights of the Catalan city, without missing anything.

-If you’re still here it’s because you’re interested in this tour, so let’s get started!
+If you’re still here, it means you are interested in this tour, so let’s get started!

 FREE WALKING TOUR: BARCELONA IN 3 DAYS

-In this quick tour I will name you the most famous and iconic places in Barcelona, although they are not the only beautiful places that the Catalan city has.
+In this quick tour, we will mention the most famous and iconic places in Barcelona, although they are not the only beautiful places that the Catalan city has.

-If you have more time at another time to visit Barcelona, I recommend that you read other of our blogs in which we give you the top of the most beautiful places in the city.
+If you have more time to visit Barcelona, we recommend you to read other of our blogs in which we give you the top of the most beautiful places in the city.

-In the meantime, we start with our express tour of Barcelona.
+In the meantime, let’s start with our quick tour of Barcelona.

 1. Sagrada Familia, first place of our tour of Barcelona in 3 days

-We started our tour in one of the most famous places in the city, the temple of the Sagrada Familia.
-Temple built in the 19th century by Gaudì, a famous Malaga architect who stood out for his great architectural works.
-His works were focused on Catalan modernism.
+We will start our tour in one of the most famous places in the city, the temple of the Sagrada Familia.
+This temple was built in the 19th century by Gaudì, a famous architect from Malaga who distinguished himself by his great architectural works.
+His works were based on Catalan modernism.

-In addition, the Basilica of the Holy Family was his most precious work, this temple became his obsession.
+Moreover, the Basilica of the Holy Family being his most precious work, this temple became his obsession.

-As additional information, this construction will be the tallest building in Barcelona and the tallest church in the world at 172 meters high.
+As additional information, this construction will be the tallest building in Barcelona and the highest church in the world at 172 metres high.

 The Sagrada Familia combines elements of humanity, religion and nature.
-What has made it a UNESCO world heritage site.
+This has made it a UNESCO World Heritage site.

-You have to visit this temple at any cost, we recommend that you go early because there are always huge lines to enter to see the majestic church inside.
+You must visit this temple at all costs, we recommend you to go early as there are always huge queues to enter and see the majestic church inside.